 Ive always had dogs in my life and I was lucky enough to have a dog of my own when I was 6.
 I trained my first dog Daisy a little Jack Russell and we learnt all about agility together.

-Since then I have been lucky enough to train and compete with many other dogs.
+Since then I have been lucky enough to train and compete with many other dogs some my own and some other people's.
 After years of begging my parents I was so lucky to get a border collie of my own called Reef.
-Reef and I qualified for and competed at crufts twice and have successfully competed to Grade 6, needing only one more win before being grade 7, but unfortunately Reef had to retire.
+Reef and I qualified for and competed at crufts twice and successfully competed at many shows.

 Reef is a one in a million dog.
-He competed with me and we were 1 win of grade 7 when he had to retire.
+He competed with me for many years up to grade 7.
+We also competed together at Crufts a couple of times.
 Reef is now retired from competitive agility but still likes to do the occasional training on low heights.

 Loki is a rescue collie from Valgrays Border Collie and Animal Rescue.
 Unfortunately Loki has been diagnosed with Hip Dysplasia meaning he can no longer train for agility but he still loves coming along to watch and support

 My First agility dog a Jack Russell.
 Daisy is no longer with us but still holds a special part in my life as she was the first dog I trained and we learnt so much together.